BrunoDanielPF/demos-e-pocs/demo-pkl-spring-boot/README.md

 ### para usuário de Windows

 primeiro passo:

-faça a instalação do wsl no windown
+faça a instalação do wsl no windows
 ```shell
 wsl --install
 ```